 The Child and Adolescent SIG creates a place for clinicians and researchers to discuss, debate, and address issues relevant to the understanding and treatment of childhood anxiety and mood disorders.
 The group promotes networking between clinicians and researchers and helps combat isolation for therapists in private practice.
 The SIG offers opportunities for learning and connection between the annual conferences through online communication and continuing education.

-- The Child and Adolescent SIG continues to have monthly peer video consultations, which have variable attendance and often attract new members.
-We are exploring the possibility of having topic focused consultations following a professional development webinar to discuss the clinical relevance for providers.
+We are also continuing to explore the possibility of having topic focused consultations following a professional development webinar to discuss the clinical relevance for providers.
 An important goal for our SIG is to bridge the gap between research and practice and ensure that we are highlighting the relevance and applicability of current research.
 Although our SIG is largely private practice clinicians, we want to maintain a balance between clinical and research priorities.

 Following the development of a brochure created by members of our SIG and the Public Education Committee, a webinar was given highlighting our work and discussing creative ways to partner with pediatricians.
 There is continued focus on identifying and disseminating resources for pediatricians and other providers with the goal of increasing mental health awareness in youth.

 During 2019, the SIG hosted a second annual award competition for students, trainees, and early career clinicians.
 Applicants were invited to submit a presentation for the annual Child & Adolescent SIG meeting at the 2020 ADAA Annual Conference.
 Submissions reflected the application of evidence-based practices to the assessment and/or treatment of a youth(s) with anxiety and/or depressive disorders.
 We received very strong submissions and our award winner will present their work at the 2020 conference and the runner up will be invited to present their work on one of our online per consultation calls.
 We plan to continue to host this award each year.